El Zacaton sinkhole

 Women’s depth record in diving was reached here in 1993 by Dr. Ann Kristovich: she reached the depth of 169 m.

-On April 6, 1994, here happened both a tragedy and amazing achievement.
+On April 6, 1994, there happened both a tragedy and an amazing achievement.
 Two very experienced cave divers – Sheck Exley and Jim Bowden simultaneously dived in the lake.
 Jim Bowden reached the world record – 282 m but Sheck Exley died due to unexplained reasons at the depth of 268 – 276 m.
-Both divers were not too far from each other but in the darkness could see only the lights of other partner and at such record depth, none of them was able to go and see how the other diver feels.
+Both divers were not too far from each other but in the darkness could see only the lights of their partner and at such record depth, none of them was able to go and see how the other diver feels.
 The true depth of El Zacatón was not reached and still, there was no idea how deep it is.

 These tragic events changed the strategy of further research.
 Researchers decided to used robotic equipment.

 El Zacatón was selected as a suitable place for scientific experiments by NASA and several other institutions.
 This unusual place served as a testbed for a semi-autonomous robot called Deep Phreatic Thermal Explorer (DEPTHX).

 DEPTHX robot was successful and reached the bottom of the sinkhole in late May 2007.
 DEPTX also mapped the deepest part of El Zacatón which has been unavailable to people.

-At large depth robot collected samples which led to the discovery of new species of bacteria.
+At large depth the robot collected samples which led to the discovery of new species of bacteria.

-In future the knowledge obtained in this experiment may help to develop technologies for the exploration of the Europa – moon of Jupiter, which has wast salt ocean – a potential source of indigenous life.
+In the future the knowledge obtained in this experiment may help to develop technologies for the exploration of the Europa – moon of Jupiter, which has wast salt ocean – a potential source of indigenous life.
 Thus El Zacatón has played a role in the development of space technologies.

 Lots of warm water

 El Zacatón is the deepest water-filled sinkhole in the world.
-The total depth of sinkhole is 339 m, the lake in it is 319 m deep.
+The total depth of the sinkhole is 339 m, the lake in it is 319 m deep.